Clear structure, practical decisions, and systems that hold up over time.

 manager support tools

 Not every organization needs every step.
-Engagements are structured so investment matches the level of clarity and support required.
+Engagements are structured so the level of investment matches the clarity, complexity, and support required.

 Documentation Usability Support